-A white manager weighs cotton picked by African American share-
+A white manager weighs cotton picked by African American share-croppers circa 1870.
+(CORBIS)

 Many Black farmers had to take high-interest loans as their only means of purchasing exorbitantly-priced necessities, deepening the debt trap.
 When they tried to enforce contracts at the end of the season or negotiate better ones, they were met with violence from landowners or organized "regulators" who used terror to force agreement.116